Kim Barber Knoll

 Professor Barber Knoll was the Artistic Director of The North Country Center for the Arts Papermill Theatre, a professional summer theater with both Mainstage and Children's Theater companies for 10 years.
 She was a resident director/Equity guest actor at the Papermill for 20 years.
 She was a member of the original mainstage acting company at the Papermill alongside Rachel Dratch star of SNL and appeared with Rachel in Carnival, Cabaret, Wait Until Dark and Harvey.
 She was nominated for the New Hampshire Governor's Award for Distinguished Arts Leadership.

-An Equity actor and director for over 30 years, she has appeared in over 60 productions and directed over 65.
+An Equity actor and director for over 40 years, she has appeared in over 60 productions and directed over 70.
 She lived and worked professionally in New York City for six years.
-She was a resident company member at the Cincinnati Playhouse in the Park for two seasons ( Candide with Lynette Perrydirected by Worth Gardner, Much Ado About Nothing with Kristin Davis) and was also a member of the Pennsylvania Stage Company (Lizzie in The Rainmaker directed by Scott Edmiston) She directed Taye Diggs as Judas in Godspell and Chad Kimball as Charlie in Brigadoon and Young Joe in Damn Yankees .
+She was a resident company member at the Cincinnati Playhouse in the Park for two seasons (Candide with Lynette Perry directed by Worth Gardner, Much Ado About Nothing (with Kristin Davis) and was also a member of the Pennsylvania Stage Company (Lizzie in The Rainmaker directed by Scott Edmiston) She directed Taye Diggs as Judas in Godspell and Chad Kimball as Charlie in Brigadoon and Young Joe in Damn Yankees.

 She is a member of Omicron Delta Kappa and a Zeta Tau Alpha alumnus.

-At LaGrange College, Professor Barber Knoll's courses include Acting, Directing, Voice and Diction, Movement for the Actor, Period/Styles and Creative Dramatics.
+At LaGrange College, Professor Barber Knoll's courses include Acting, Directing, Voice and Diction, Movement and Conditioning, Period/Styles, Creative Dramatics and Ethos 1101 & 1102.